SoumikPal/Hanoi/README.md

 # Hanoi
-describes the tower of hanoi problem
+Contains the C programme for the tower of Hanoi Problem